jbirddog/el-rodeo/decex.md

 At the time of writing `SpiffArena` does execute `Activities` from separate models in parallel.
 This is handled by a combination of separate Flask requests and the background processor running separate process instances.
 Activities within a given process instance however are not run in parallel (this is true even for Parallel Gateways).

 Historically this has proven acceptable with simplier, smaller workflows.
-The introduction of larger and more complex workflow such as the MVP process and PP_N_ which require hundreds of tasks, nested `Call Activities` and numerous `Service Tasks` have shown the current execution model does no scale with the complexity of an individual process model.
+The introduction of larger and more complex workflow such as the MVP process and PP{1,N} which require hundreds of tasks, nested `Call Activities` and numerous `Service Tasks` have shown the current execution model does not scale with the complexity of an individual process model.

 ## What?